isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 Using the R programming language, Shiny is an easy way to produce interactive visualizations that can be hosted on the web.

-Shiny sites are hosted by a shiny server, which you can set up locally or use the free shinyapps.io service, which is provided by the same company that produces the RStudio (which has a builtin Shiny server for dev work).
+Shiny sites are hosted by a Shiny server, which you can set up locally or use the free shinyapps.io service, which is provided by the same company that produces the RStudio (which has a builtin Shiny server for dev work).